What is the Sponsored Researcher Scheme?

 How does my visitor obtain sponsorship

-In order to apply for a Tier 5 (GAE) visa the individual will require a Certificate of Sponsorship (CoS).
+In order to apply for a Tier 5 (Government Authorised Exchange) visa the individual will require a Certificate of Sponsorship (CoS).
 This is an electronic document issued by the Home Office.
 It is the responsibility of the host department, not the individual, to request a Certificate of Sponsorship from Human Resources.

 Each CoS request will be assessed by HR to ensure it meets the terms of the sponsored researcher scheme.
 To enable HR to process a request for a Tier 5 CoS the individual and department will need to provide additional supporting documents describing the purpose and length of the visit, information regarding the funding of the visit, and the individual’s personal information.